hackle/blog-rust/raw/curious-kotlin-union.md

 showIncrement(just2)
 ```

-This valuable feature gives Koltin's union types an edge of expressiveness.
+This valuable feature gives Kotlin's union types an edge of expressiveness.
 (Or if you are cynical, yet another chance for confusion and abuse.
 Being cynical is no fun.)

 A Haskeller may compare `Maybe<T>` to type families, such as type promotion of `Just` / `Nothing` via DataKinds, and further question if Kotlin supports type-level programming.
 The short answer is no - at least not along the lines of DataKinds, or that of TypeScript to effortlessly promote values to types for a flavour of dependent types.
 The longer answer, however, is one with slight complication.